darrens2k/data-science-dictionary/Linear Regression.md

 ### What do we use it for?

-Linear regression can be used to either measure the influence of one more variables on another variable, or predict one variables using one or more other variables.
+Linear regression can be used to either measure the influence of one or more variables on another variable, or predict one variable using one or more other variables.

 ### How does it work?